 VA loansIf you qualify for a VA loan, you typically can buy a home without a down payment.
 Your down payment affects how much you will pay for the funding fee that comes with VA loans, however.
 Learn more about VA loans.

 FHA loansFHA loans help make buying houses more affordable.
-If you qualify for an FHA loan, you can make a down payment as low as 3.5%.
+If you qualify for an FHA loan, then you can make a down payment as low as 3.5%.
 Keep in mind, the cost of mortgage insurance premiums is affected by the size of your down payment.
 Learn more about FHA loans.

 Conventional loansYou do not need a 20% down payment for a conventional mortgage.
 Many loans are available with much lower down payments.
 A 20% down payment avoids the need for private mortgage insurance, however.
 Learn more about conventional loans.

 Do you have money for emergencies?